Separate Normal Pigment From Infection Signs

 Preventing White Spot Issues

-- Maintain optimal water temperature (16–18°C)
+- Maintain stable cool water temperature (often 16–18°C)

 - Use smooth tank decor to prevent injuries